jasonacox/gridbug/README.md

 # GridBug
-This is a simple tool to monitor network connectivity between nodes and display status graph.
+This is a simple tool to monitor network connectivity between nodes and display a graph.

 <img width="489" alt="image" src="https://user-images.githubusercontent.com/836718/193515045-d705c6d2-6918-449d-bb98-4e1ee0e98a0d.png">

 ## How it Works
-The `gridbug.py` service pulls in a list of other gridbug nodes.
+The `gridbug.py` service pulls in a list of other GridBug nodes.
 It then proceeds to poll each of these nodes and records the state (link up or down).

-One of the gridbug nodes can be designated as the server and the other grid nodes can send their results to that node.
-However, every node attempts to converge on the same graph by sending updates and polling each other.
-Each node builds a directional graph of connectiity between all the gridbug nodes and renders a HTML page using the [cytoscape](https://cytoscape.org/) JavaScript visualization library.
+All of the GridBug nodes act as servers and clients.
+Every node attempts to converge on the same graph by polling and sharing updates with each other.
+Each node builds a directional graph of connectivity between all the GridBug nodes and renders that as an HTML page using the [cytoscape](https://cytoscape.org/) JavaScript visualization library.

 ## Configuration